whoisryosuke/stencil-markdown-starter/readme.md

 ---
 ```

+The URL of the page is determined by the URL property in the Markdown frontmatter.
+You can organize or name the Markdown files however you'd like, since nesting them inside folders won't effect the URL.

+To add links to documentation, see the section "Adding pages to docs sidebar".

 ## "Hot reloading" Markdown Content

 Run `npm run markdown.sync` in a separate Terminal next to your `npm run start` script.